 9. Why are the central bank interest rates so low?

-Well, central bankers forget that, for example, the U.S. economy before the creation of Fed was a deflationary economy – it was economic boom time and it was the time where the savers become wealthier.
+Well, central bankers forget that, for example, the U.S. economy before the creation of the Fed was deflationary – it was economic boom time and it was the time where the savers become wealthier.

 But why then this misconception in today’s central banking?
 Well, the trigger is the amount of credit money in the economy.
 Today’s economy is significantly over-leveraged by debt.
 The pre-Fed economy had much lower debt ratios.
 There was a clear separation of the base money (gold) and credit money in the pre-Fed area.
 Credit money was temporary and was always reversed back into the base money (gold).
 This system didn’t allow to create debt bubbles.

-By lowering the central bank short term interests, by Quantitative Easing, by lowering the balance sheet requirements to the commercial banks – all these instruments are there to create an additional amount of credit-money and via this additional inflation and to prolong the status quo.
+By lowering the central bank’s short-term interests, by Quantitative Easing, by lowering the balance sheet requirements to the commercial banks – all these instruments are there to create an additional amount of credit-money and via this additional inflation and to prolong the status quo.

 Let’s reflect the key points from here:

-- Base interest in the economy based on the credit-money growth should be around 6% (if lenders receive less than they lose value)
+- Fiat interest rate based on the credit-money growth should be around 6% (if lenders receive less than they lose value)

-- Base interest in the economy based on real inflation today should be around 6% (if lenders receive less than they lose value)
+- Fiat interest rate based on real inflation today should be around 6% (if lenders receive less than 6% then they lose value)

 - Access to credit is challenged to the majority of the population.
 The banking system should bring financing to the end-points of the economy, but the “money does not arrive in the real economy”.
 The ones, who have higher proximity to the money-creation, have access to the credit.
 The others (the 99%) are in a challenging position.